aMorteza/Quantum-Computing-Search-Algorithms/README.md

 	python .\deutsch_jozsa.py
 ```
 ![panel](doc/run_screenshot.png)
-As seen above, the grover and deutsch-jozsa functions called with various qubits according to the /doc.
+As seen above, the grover and deutsch-jozsa functions are called with various qubits according to the /doc.

 * Good to mention helper functions implemented in /lib directory, also there is another Grover's algorithm using sympy which is not